OccassionalDev/project_1/README.md

 ## Usage

-To start the list up to add in to a application, add CLI.new.start to load up CLI menu.
+To start the list up to add in to a application, add CLI.new.start to load up CLI menu in code.
 This menu wil allow the user to do the following:

   - Open and view the list of all tournaments for the year
   - Get more information about the selected tournament
   - Exit the program at any time during use

+To run the application at any time run `bin/run`.

 ## Development